AnggaR96s/Reforestation/README.md

-## What did one plate say to the other plate?
-Dinner is on me!
+## How many tickles does it take to tickle an octopus?
+Ten-tickles!